-- The Citrix Virtual Apps and Desktops Setup Wizard is used to configure VMs running on a hypervisor (for example, XenServer, Esx, or HyperV/SCVMM) that is controlled using Citrix Virtual Apps and Desktops.
+- The Citrix Virtual Apps and Desktops Setup Wizard is used to configure VMs running on a hypervisor.
+For example, XenServer, ESX, or HyperV/SCVMM, controlled using Citrix Virtual Apps and Desktops.

 - The Streaming Wizard is used to create VMs on a XenServer host.
 It does not involve Citrix Virtual Apps and Desktops.

-This feature is only supported on XenServer that has the capability installed.
+This feature is only supported on XenServer with the installed functionality.
 UI changes captured in this section only apply when you are using that type of hypervisor.

-When a proxy cache configuration (that is, Citrix Provisioning Accelerator is enabled) is tied to a provisioning server, and you reinstall XenServer on the host that had this feature enabled, Citrix Provisioning and XenServer become out of sync.
-This configuration occurs because the reinstallation of XenServer wipes the previously configured proxy cache configuration.
+When a proxy cache configuration is tied to a provisioning server, and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning, and XenServer become out of sync.
+This occurs because the reinstallation of XenServer wipes the previously configured proxy cache configuration.